microsoft/ApplicationInsights-dotnet/Readme.md

 *Running Tests*
 You can run unit tests using Visual Studio.

-You can run unit tests using DNX from command line.
-Prerequisite to this is that you should make sure you have the exact versions of DNX runtimes.
-You can check the available runtimes in %userprofile%\.dnx\runtimes folder (or using ```dnvm list``` in command prompt).
-They should be:
+You can run unit tests using .NET CLI from command line.
+Prerequisite to this is that you should make sure you have the latest version of .NET CLI.
+You can check the available runtime using the following command:
-* dnx-clr-win-x64.1.0.0-rc1-update2
-* dnx-clr-win-x86.1.0.0-rc1-update2
-* dnx-coreclr-win-x64.1.0.0-rc1-update2
-* dnx-coreclr-win-x86.1.0.0-rc1-update2

-If you are seeing that dnx.exe is not available (or defined), use the following two commands to set the required DNX runtime to the user path:

 ```
-dnvm alias default 1.0.0-rc1-update2 -r clr -arch x86
-dnvm use default
+dotnet --version
 ```

+If you are seeing that ```dotnet``` is not available (or defined), install .NET CLI: [.NET Core + CLI tools](https://github.com/dotnet/cli).

 After that you can open a developer command prompt, navigate to each test folder and run:
 ```
-dnx test
+dotnet restore &REM Restores the dependency packages
+dotnet build &REM Builds the test project
+dotnet test &REM Runs the tests within the test project
 ```

 You can also run all tests using the following Powershell from root directory.
-Prerequisite to this is that you should make sure to have exactly four DNX runtimes (in %userprofile%\.dnx\runtimes folder):

 ```
-powershell .\RunTests.ps1
+powershell .\RunTestsCore.ps1
 ```